Customer small business financing solutions delivered through a single, online application.

 AI also integrates well with the customer relationship marketing (CRM) process.

-For example, the wine industry realized that younger generations tend to use the internet for wine purchases.
+For example, the wine industry realized that younger generations tend to use the Internet for wine purchases.
 Online merchants reaped the benefits of using AI-powered tools to help guide inexperienced customers to wines that matched their taste requirements.

-AI can segment your customer list and create personalized call-to-actions based on where your customer is in their customer journey.
+AI can segment your customer list and create personalized call-to-actions based on where your customers are in their customer journey.
 Repeat customers may act upon a CTA that recognizes and rewards their past orders (e.g., “You enjoyed our apple pie last month.
 We have fresh ones available today!”).
 New customers may respond better if the CTA includes social proof (e.g., “Don’t you want to join 25,000 other savvy wine drinkers by signing up for our monthly newsletter?”).

 AI can help detect abnormal patterns to generate alerts.
 Credit card companies have been using this function for a while—notifying you or even freezing your card when a suspicious transaction occurs.
 Your bookkeeping software might flag an entry as suspicious (it knows your car can’t hold $1000 worth of gasoline).